Nerd: Bullying

 Individuals who are labeled as "nerds" are often the target of bullying due to a range of reasons that may include physical appearance or social background.
 Paul Graham has suggested that the reason nerds are frequently singled out for bullying is their indifference to popularity or social context, in the face of a youth culture that views popularity as paramount.
 However, research findings suggest that bullies are often as socially inept as their academically better-performing victims, and that popularity fails to confer protection from bullying.
-Other commentators have pointed out that pervasive harassment of intellectually-oriented youth began only in the mid-twentieth century and some have suggested that its cause involves jealousy over future employment opportunities and earning potential.
+Other commentators have pointed out that pervasive harassment of intellectually-oriented youth began only in the mid-twentieth century.